-Definitions used by local services • Example from the Youth Justice Prevention Service: providing intervention to young people and their families who are identified at early onset of risk of offending or displaying antisocial behaviour in the community.
-Information sharing Effective sharing of information between professionals and local agencies is for effective identification, assessment and service provision (see page 18 in Working Together (1)).
+Definitions Example from the Youth Justice Prevention Service: providing intervention to young used by local people and their families who are identified at early onset of risk of offending or services displaying antisocial behaviour in the community.
+Information Effective sharing of information between professionals and local agencies is for sharing effective identification, assessment and service provision (see page 18 in Working Together (1).
 Participants attending the Family Action Meeting will share information documented within their report and relevant to the dimensions and domains of the Assessment Framework outlined in the Early Help Assessment Tool.